 I have written a separate page for each part of the body you can injure, which includes your: ankle, arms, back, elbow, hand, finger, knee, legs, shoulder, wrist and many more body parts.

-Click fracture claims compensation amounts to see a list of all the parts of your body you can fracture with a link to how much compensation you average claim payout will be calculated at for injuries including fracture claims to each body part
+Click broken bone compensation payout amounts to see a list of all the parts of your body you can fracture with a link to how much compensation you average claim payout will be calculated at for injuries including fracture claims to each body part